FakelsHub/sFall-X/artifacts/scripting/HookScripts.md

 #### `HOOK_CANUSEWEAPON (hs_canuseweapon.int)`

-Run when the AI checks whether it can use a weapon.
+Run when the player's or AI checks whether it can use a item.
-This mostly happens when NPCs try to find weapons in their inventory or on the map.
+For AI this mostly happens when NPCs try to find weapons in their inventory or on the map.
+For the player this happens when the game redraws the interface bar.

 ```
 Critter arg0 - the critter doing the check
-Item    arg1 - the weapon being checked
+Item    arg1 - the item being checked
-int     arg2 - attack type (see ATKTYPE_* constants)
+int     arg2 - attack type (see ATKTYPE_* constants) or -1 for dude_obj
 int     arg3 - original result of engine function: 1 - can use, 0 - can't use

 int     ret0 - overrides the result of engine function.
 Any non-zero value allows using the weapon